warteamx/HackerSkull/Lindy/systems-thinking.md

 ## Definition

 A system is a collection components that work together to achieve a common goal.

-### 3 Basic System Rules:
+It is formed by:

 1. **Elements:** 🧩
    - The basic building blocks or components of a system.